 We actively monitor several outcome indicator trends alongside our Council KPIs that help us understand how the city is changing and how we are going towards achieving these goals.
-This year, the monitoring of these trends and the results have been impacted by COVID-19, with details in Section 2: Our performance in detail, pg 26 to 157.
+This year, the monitoring of these trends and the results have been impacted by COVID-19, with details in Section 2: Our performance in detail, pg X to X.

-The goals guide our seven strategic activity areas, which are presented in separate chapters in this Annual Report.
+The goals guide our seven strategic activity areas, which are presented in separate chapters in this annual report.
 They highlight the variety of activities that we deliver and the progress we are making towards the outcomes.

-Whakarāpopoto o ā mātou mahi Summary of our performance
+Summary of our performance